tri-cods/html-css/theory-to-practice.md

 - Instructor's Contact Details and Office Hours
 - Menu that allows users to navigate the different sections of the website.

 You are free to decide how this information is presented and styled in your website.
 You could put all of the information in a single page.
 Alternatively, you might consider making different pages for each aspect of the course website.
-However, as you develop your website, be sure to make sure that you cover the following key aspects of thoughtful website design:
+However, as you develop your website, be sure to cover the following key aspects of thoughtful website design:

-- Make sure that all links are correctly formatted and point in the right direction.
+- All links should be correctly formatted and point in the right direction.
-- Be sure to include alt-text with all images.
+- Include alt-text with all images.
-- Ensure that your use of color, font, and images facilitates ease of access.
+- Ensure that your use of color, font, and images facilitates ease of access for those with disabilities.

 To begin, create a folder called "courseWebsite" in your working directory.
-This folder will contain your index.html file, any other HTML files you create, any CSS files you use to style your website, and images that you would like to use in your Course Website.
+This folder will contain your index.html file, any other HTML files you create for additional pages, any CSS files you use to style your website, as well as images that you would like to use in your Course Website.
 Now its time start using elements, attributes, classes, IDs, and all the other aspects of HTML and CSS to start building your website!

 If you are unsure of which HTML/CSS commands to use, check out the [HTML Cheat Sheet](http://www.simplehtmlguide.com/cheatsheet.php) and the [CSS Cheat Sheet](https://courses.cs.washington.edu/courses/cse154/15sp/cheat-sheets/css-cheat-sheet.pdf), which provides a quick reference guide.